-The Skills Fund demand-led (employer and industry) program specifically targets areas of skills demand in priority industries.
+The Skills Fund program specifically targets areas of skills demand in priority industries.
 It supports skill sets and full qualifications where there is demonstrated need.

 The training helps build the workforce skill needs of employers to increase their business productivity, growth and expansion and improves employee retention rates.